eth-act/zkevm-book/src/trees/external/interface.md

 SNARGs are fascinating cryptographic constructs, and remarkably, they can be built efficiently [and unconditionally in the random oracle model](https://eprint.iacr.org/2016/116.pdf).
 For now, we treat SNARGs as given.

+Importantly, SNARGs are non-interactive: Alice just sends a single convincing argument (or proof) to Bob and they do not need to interact back and forth.
-Importantly, because SNARGs are non-interactive, the proof that a single powerful prover Alice computes, can be used to convince *arbitrarily many verifiers* Bob.
+Especially, the proof that a single powerful prover Alice computes, can be used to convince *arbitrarily many verifiers* Bob.

 ## Syntactical Interface
 We now define the core interface that a zkEVM exposes: